bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

 Indie rock is about competitive self-reliance.
 And it's impossible to measure self-reliance independent of privilege, because everything that is gained through self-reliance is something that can also be gained through privilege.

-Reluctant hero who wasn't driven to do anything bold or great.
+Nothing worse than aspiring to change the world, and falling short.
+The reluctant hero isn't driven to do anything bold or great.

 Reverse engineered ideology, versus sound or aesthetic.